 Friends of the Cabildo Report

 Jason Strada gave the report.
 Robert Freeland, FOC President, was unable to attend.
-The FOC’s Annual Meeting will take place on May 15th at The Mint.
+The FOC’s Annual Meeting will take place on May 15th at the Mint.
 Volunteer hours for February were 466.

 There were 278 adults for the February walking tours.
 85 guests attended the Donald Harrison concert with an expected profit of $1,000.